joelparkerhenderson/inclusive-language/doc/questions-and-answers.md

 ## Should offensive language be allowed?

-<b>Question: “If a developer’s package name uses a name that offends people, such as blasphemy, should that be allowed?”</b>
+<b>Question: “If a developer’s package name uses a name that offends people should that be allowed?”</b>

 <b>Answer: Yes because of free speech, but be aware that inclusive language is a requirement for many kinds of users".</b>